Pocket Tennis Color

-Pocket Tennis Color is a game from the Pocket Sports series for the Neo Geo Pocket Color handheld game system.
+Pocket Tennis Color is a game from the Pocket Sports series for the Neo-Geo Pocket as Pocket Tennis in 1998 and re-released on the Neo Geo Pocket Color handheld game system.
 It features eight main characters with two secret, unlockable tennis pros.
+The game was later re-released as part of Neo Geo Pocket Color Selection Vol. 2 in 2022.

 Reception

 IGN gave the game a rating of 8.0/10.
 GameSpot thought it was an effective way to kill a bit of time.
 Hardcore Gamer thought that the mechanics of the game were so " basic, solid and simple" that they would always be appealing to players.

 In 2023, Time Extension identified Pocket Tennis Color as one of the best games for the NGPC.